trinodb/trino/docs/src/main/sphinx/connector/hive-gcs-tutorial.rst

 * Make sure Hive GCS configuration includes a ``fs.gs.reported.permissions`` property with a value of ``777``.

-Accessing GCS Data From Trino for the First Time
+Accessing GCS data from Trino for the first time
 -------------------------------------------------

-Accessing Data Already Mapped in the Hive metastore
+Accessing data already mapped in the Hive metastore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you migrate to Trino from Hive, chances are that your GCS data is already mapped to SQL tables in the metastore.
 In that case, you should be able to query it.

-Accessing Data Not Yet Mapped in the Hive metastore
+Accessing data not yet mapped in the Hive metastore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To access GCS data that is not yet mapped in the Hive metastore you need to provide the